-- Full Depth Patch as directed by RCE

-- Mill 2 inches

-- Overlay with 150 psy of Surface Type C
+- Mill 2 inches - Overlay with 150 psy of Surface Type C

 2.5 Additional HMA Paving Notes

 Where leveling, build-up or cross slope correction is required, use HMA Surface Type E for thicknesses 0 to 1.8 inches.
 Use Intermediate B for any greater thicknesses.
 Placement and selection of mixes shall be in accordance with Asphalt Mix Design Guidelines found here: